Why a membership?

 What does it cost to join?

-A membership is $40/month per person for the first two members of a household and $15/month per person for each additional member of a household.
 Almost everyone has me pull these payments automatically on the first of each month (or you can choose a different date that works better for you).
-There is an $80, non-refundable administrative fee per household to initially join.
-If your account lapses (if you either cancel or do not pay for 60 days), you will need to wait 6 months to rejoin or pay a $150 reinstatement fee.
+There is an $110, non-refundable administrative fee per household to initially join.
+If your account lapses (if you either cancel or do not pay for 60 days), you will need to wait 6 months to rejoin or pay a $200 reinstatement fee.

 What if I don’t want to join?